Bored66/RPPS/README.md

 * Generator - creates C++ classes from XML
 * Protocol Editor
-  - Supports full development cycle:
-  Create, edit, build and test your projects in one programm
+  - Supports full development cycle: create, edit, build and test your projects in one program
   - Includes smart terminal facility:
   Once even small parts of your protocol defined you can immediately start testing it using different transport with a real device without creating actual C++ code
 * Terminal and transport test